-Tax residency: when a simple TRC is not enough
+Tax residence: when a simple TRC is not enough

 News

-In a ruling handed down on November 5, 2025, the Paris Administrative Court of Appeal reiterated an essential principle of international taxation: tax residence is not proven by declarations or certificates, but by a body of corroborating evidence!
+In a ruling delivered on November 5, 2025, the Paris Administrative Court of Appeal recalled an essential principle in international taxation: tax residence is not proven by declarations or certificates, but by a body of corroborating evidence!

 The case concerned a couple claiming to have transferred their tax residence to the United Arab Emirates as of 2016, while continuing to maintain close ties with France.
-The Court ultimately ruled that the tax residence remained French, despite the production of evidence of ties to the Emirates, notably an Emirati TRC.
+The Court finally ruled that the tax residence remained French, despite the production of elements of connection to the UAE, including an Emirati TRC.

-Before going any further, a point of vocabulary
+Before going any further, a word on vocabulary

-The Tax Residence Certificate (TRC), or tax residence certificate, is a document issued by the tax administration of a State certifying that a person is considered a tax resident of that country for a given year.
-In practice, it is often used by expatriate taxpayers to justify their tax residence abroad, particularly in the context of international tax treaties.
-But as recent case law reminds us, this document has neither absolute value nor automatic effect in matters of tax residence.
+The Tax Residence Certificate (TRC) is a document issued by a country's tax administration certifying that a person is considered a tax resident of that country for a given year.
+In practice, it is often used by expatriate taxpayers to justify their tax residence abroad, particularly within the framework of international tax treaties.
+But as recent case law reminds us, this document has neither absolute value nor automatic effect when it comes to tax residence.

 In the United Arab Emirates